JarryShaw/MacDaily/README.md

 &emsp; The `CMD` is optional, which will be `any` if omits.
 And you may setup which command(s) will be registered as daemons and run with schedule through six booleans above.
 These boolean values help `macdaily` indicate which is to be launched when commands in `schedule` omit.
 That is to say, when `command` omits in `schedule`, `macdaily` will register all commands that set `true` in the above boolean values.

+&emsp; Also, in section `[Option]`, you may set up optional arguments for the daemons above.
+Do please make sure these commands are **valid**.
+And if omit, an empty arguments will be given.

 &nbsp;

 <a name="usage"> </a>